The Role of Leadership in Promoting Winter Mental Wellness: Best Practices for Managers

 1. Organize a mental health open dialogue

-There is perhaps no more excellent gift managers can provide to their teams today than encouraging regular, healthy conversation about mental well-being or lack thereof.
+Perhaps no more excellent gift managers can give to their teams today than encouraging regular, healthy conversation about mental well-being or lack thereof.
 When leaders are more particular about discussing mental wellness, they create awareness.

 Schedule team meetings with the understanding that employees will be free to voice their organizational and personal concerns.
-For instance, a managerial member can begin a weekly session by requiring the subordinates to assess their energy level using a scale of 1 to 5 and then briefly describe how they feel.
+For instance, a managerial member can begin a weekly session by requiring the subordinates to assess their energy level using a scale of 1 to 5 and briefly describe their feelings.
 This makes the climate free from judgment and allows avenues of support to be observed.

 2. Offer Flexible Work Options